JJIN-JU/KRICT-personal/ADMET/README.md

 This directory contains code for building and training an ADMET prediction model based on molecular graph neural networks.

+(This project implements an ADMET prediction model independently developed and implemented during my research work at the Korea Research Institute of Chemical Technology (KRICT).)

 ## Overview

 Development of a machine learning pipeline for predicting pharmacokinetic and toxicity properties of small molecules.